RetroReversing/retroReversing/categories/misc/Magazines.md

-4 | Source Code | How to recreate the thrust motion in Atari’s coin-op classic, Asteroids 4 | Publishing on itch.io | Our step-by-step guide to publishing and selling your games 4 | Getting into the industry | Some professional advice for anyone hoping to make games for a living
+4 | Source Code | How to recreate the thrust motion in Atari’s coin-op classic, Asteroids 4 | Publishing on itch.io | Our step-by-step guide to publishing and selling your games 4 | Getting into the industry | Some professional advice for anyone hoping to make games for a living 5 | Design principles | Why being prepared to deviate from established design ideas is essential 5 | CityCraft | Three ways of making a truly immersive video game city 5 | Source Code | How to create your own arcade-style high-score table 5 | Improving your Unity FPS | Part two of our guide to makinga first person shooter 6 | CityCraft | The pitfalls to avoid when designing a game city 6 | Source Code | How to recreate the whipping alien tail from R-Type 6 | Localisation | Prepare your game for a global audience 6 | Level design | Six tips to make your level designs shine 7 | Design Principles | How economy and theatre make better games 7 | CityCraft | Why a game city is only as good as its surroundings 7 | Source Code | Recreate the jumping physics from Super Mario Bros.
+7 | Finalising your Unity FPS | Add menus, special effects, and more in the final part of our guide 8 | CityCraft | Ways to make your horror game locations even scarier 8 | Structurally Sound | How music and sound intertwine to create atmospheric game worlds 8 | Source Code | The code behind Missile Command’s unforgettable vapour trails 8 | Squeezing the Beeb | How to fit a 1kb􏰌score attack game onto the BBC􏰎Micro 9 | Design Principles | The power of marketing – and a strong game title 9 | CityCraft | Understanding the hierarchies of villages, towns, and cities 9 | Source Code | Recreating the disintegrating shields from Space Invaders 9 | Character building Import and animate a 3D character model in Unity 10 | CityCraft | Must-read books for budding virtual city designers 10 | Source Code | Recreate Pang’s evil bouncing balloons in Python 10 | Get into Twine | A beginner’s guide to creating interactive fiction in Twine 10 | Multiplayer detox | Ways to make safer, friendlier multiplayer games

 ---
 # Games Specific Magazines